oliveiraallex/pharothings-ci/README.md

-# PharoThings Continuous Integration
+# PharoIoT Continuous Integration

 [![Build Status](https://travis-ci.org/oliveiraallex/pharothings-ci.svg?branch=master)](https://travis-ci.org/oliveiraallex/pharothings-ci)

-PharoThings CI is a seamless integration process created using Travis CI.
-This process generate a Pharo image with PharoThings already installed and ready to be runned in multiplatform (Raspberry, Linux, Windows, Mac) with 1 click files.
+PharoIoT CI is a seamless integration process created using Travis CI.
+This process generate a Pharo image with [TelePharo](https://github.com/dionisiydk/TelePharo) and [PharoThings](https://github.com/pharo-iot/PharoThings) already installed and ready to run in multiplatform (Raspberry, Linux, Windows, Mac) with 1 click files.
 You can see the files to download in **[Releases page](https://github.com/oliveiraallex/pharothings-ci/releases)**.
 All zip files for download are automatically created and deployed when a new tag is created here.

 You can run the scripts by yourself in your local machine (Linux, Mac).
 Clone this repository, go to scripts folder and run the script `./run-scripts`.
 If you wanna skip the PharoThings instalation, just run `./run-scripts noInstall`.
 You can see the results inside the folder results-$DATE.